 4 Tips for Creating Personalized Round Labels

-Below, you'll find tips and suggestions that will help you design and print show-off-worthy circular labels.
+Below, you'll find tips and suggestions that will help you design and print show-off-worthy round labels.

 1. Add a Bleed